Generative modeling of conditional probability distributions on the level-sets of collective variables: Experiments

+To further assess the quality of the models, we studied the distribution of $\psi$ conditioned on the target values $\phi=-70^\circ$ and $\phi=52.5^\circ$.
+For each of these target values and for each of the trained models, 1000 samples were generated, based on which the empirical density of the angle $\psi$ was estimated.
+For comparison, the density of $\psi$ conditioned on the target value $\phi$ was also estimated using configurations in the unbiased trajectory dataset and configurations in the ABF-biased trajectory dataset (by selecting configurations whose angle $\phi$ belongs to the same cell as the target value of $\phi$ when binned using a uniform grid with width $20^\circ$).
+The results are shown in Figures~\ref{fig:cv1d_density_cmp_0} and~\ref{fig:cv1d_density_cmp_1}.
+As can be observed there, for each of the trained models, the distribution of the angle $\psi$ of the generated samples matches well with the conditional distributions estimated using configurations in the trajectory datasets.

-Similarly to the previous example, the projection method introduced in Section~\ref{subsec-projection} can be applied as a post-processing step to modify the generated configurations so that they satisfy the constraints on the target dihedral angles.
-We refer to the previous work~\cite[Appendices B.2 and B.4]{rddpm} for related numerical study.
+Finally, as in the previous example, the projection method introduced in Section~\ref{subsec-projection} can be applied as a post-processing step to modify the generated configurations so that they satisfy the constraints on the target dihedral angles exactly.
+We refer to the previous work~\cite[Appendices~B.2 and~B.4]{rddpm} for a related numerical study.

 \FloatBarrier